venturadan/startup/notes.md

 22. JS is single-threaded so globals aren't quite as frowned on as they are in most other (multi-threaded) languages
 	1. so everything must be async
 	2. can't run for a long time
-	3. does setTimeout run in Web API (thread?) and throw an event back to the JS (thread?) when it's done?
-	4. how do you make sure to give up time (release the thread/background)?
 23. Will we install/use Node.js or just always use a browser?
 If not, why not?
 If so, why not sooner?
 24. If I don't fork a CodePen, I can still edit and save---where does it save?
 25. In this code snippet